SchwarzIT/onyx/apps/docs/src/development/grid.md

 - Ensures reasonable minimal and maximal size for individual elements
   :::

+Grid elements span the number of columns that is assigned to them.
+If there are less columns then an element is assigned, it will span all columns of the row.

+Additionally an element can be also be configured to span a specific column amount for a minium breakpoint (TODO: add link to UX breakpoint definition).
+Multiple span definition can then be combined to resize an element based on the breakpoint.

 ## Usage

 The grid layout is configured via the following CSS classes which must be set on the main element of your application.